SammyG951/searchable-dictionary/README.md

 ### What I learned

-In this project I helped me learn and sharpen my skills with fetching online data with API's, and using DOM to update the web page.
+In this project helped me learn and sharpen my skills with fetching online data with API's, and using DOM to update the web page.

 ### Purpose for this project